Marathwada Institute of Technology

 Marathwada Institute of Technology (MIT), is a private engineering college located in Aurangabad, Maharashtra, India.
-It is one of the technical institutes of Gramodyogik Shikshan Mandal (GSM) and the MIT group of institutes.
+It is one of the technical institutes of Gramodyogik Shikshan Mandal (GSM).

 History

 The parent trust, Gramaudyogik Shikshan Mandal (GSM), was established in 1975.

 Academics

 MIT provides both undergraduate, postgraduate and doctorate programs for Indian and International students.
 Admission to the undergraduate courses is through the Maharashtra-Common Entrance Test for state-allocated seats (65%) and through the Joint Entrance Examination (JEE) for all-India seats.

 The college is affiliated to Dr. Babasaheb Ambedkar Technological University (BATU).
 The engineering courses are approved by the All India Council for Technical Education (AICTE) and the architecture courses are approved by the Council of Architecture (COA).
 The institute is National Assessment and Accreditation Council (NAAC) accredited, with a grade of B+.

 Ranking

 Marathwada Institute of Technology was ranked 98 in Outlook India's "Top 100 Engineering Colleges in 2018".